yusing/go-proxy/README.md

 ## How to use

-1. Clone the repo git clone `https://github.com/yusing/go-proxy`
+1. Download and extract the latest release

 2. Copy content from [compose.example.yml](compose.example.yml) and create your own `compose.yml`

 3. Add networks to make sure it is in the same network with other containers, or make sure `proxy.<alias>.host` is reachable

-4. Modify the path to your SSL certs.
+4. (Optional) Mount your SSL certs.
 See [Getting SSL Certs](#getting-ssl-certs)

 5. Start `go-proxy` with `docker compose up -d` or `make up`.